MWRuszczycky/rubiks/README.md

 ## Play

-Right now, the play is pretty rudimentary, but it seems to work!
+The play is pretty rudimentary (it's just a Rubik's cube), but it seems to work!
+* To quit the game, close the window or press Esc
-* Left-click on a cell and drag it the way you want to rotate the layer.
+* To rotate a layer of the cube, left-click on a cell in the layer and drag it to an adjacent cell in the direction that you want to rotate (see the demo animation above).
-* To rotate the whole cube, left-click next to the cube and drag up-down or left-right.
+* To rotate the whole cube, left-click adjacent to the cube and drag up-down or left-right.
-* To scale the cube, right-click and drag up-down.
+* To scale the cube, right-click anywhere and drag up to reduce the size or down to increase the size.
-* To undo the last move, press the space bar.
+* To undo your last move, press the space bar.
-* **To quit the game, press `Esc`.**
+* To return the cube to the solved state, press 's'.
+This clears all previous moves.
+* To add *n* random moves to the current cube, press *n* where *n* is a digit between 0 and 9.
+Pressing 0 will add 10 random moves.
+So to add 15 random moves, press 0 then 5.
+Doing this will clear all previous moves, so you cannot undo it!

+To display help information (including the above command list), run `rubiks --help` at the terminal.

 ## Installation and uninstallation